expo/fyi/resolving-dependency-issues.md

 [<img src="./assets/resolving-dependency-issues/install-hoisting.png" width="800" />](./assets/resolving-dependency-issues/install-hoisting.png)

-For example, as seen in the graphic above, the hoisting algorithm has three parts to it:
+For example, as seen in the graphic above, the hoisting algorithm has three parts:
 - if two packages are on compatible version ranges (`b@^1.1.0` and `b@^1.0.0`), a deduplicated version (`b@1.1.0`) can be installed if they share a common parent
 - a deduplicated version can be shared and moved upwards ("hoisted") until either the root `node_modules` folder is reached, or a conflict occurs
 - a conflict occurs, if a package has a conflicting version range (`b@^2.0.0` can't be shared with `b@^1.1.0`)